 The Licensee shall undertake necessary corrective measures to mitigate impact on surface drainage resulting from the Licensee’s activities.

-For the purposes of culvert and bridge installations, the Licensee shall not encroach on the natural channel width by the placement of abutments, footings or armoring below the ordinary High Water Mark.
+For the purposes of culvert and bridge installations, the Licensee shall not encroach on the natural channel width by the placement of abutments, footings or armoring below the ordinary High Water Mark, unless otherwise approved by the Board in writing.

 The Licensee shall construct and operate all infrastructure and Facilities authorized by the Board that are designed to contain, withhold, divert or retain Water and/or Waste, in accordance with all applicable legislation and industry standards.